 Indian jujube is a tropical/subtropical fruit native to the northern hemisphere.
 Indian jujube or ber (Zizyphusmauritiana Lamk) is extensively grown in southern Asia, Syria, northern India, southern central China, and also in southeastern Europe.
-Ber is indigenous to India and grows under varying conditions of climate all over India even at elevations up to 1000 meter above mean sea-level.
-Despite being a cheap fruit, jujube remains to be an underutilized fruit in average Indian diet in comparison to costlier yet popular fruits such as mango, apple and orange.
-This is mainly because the common consumer has no information about its health promoting effects.(3)
+Ber is indigenous to India and grows under varying conditions of climate all over India even at elevations up to 1000 meters above mean sea level.
+Despite being a cheap fruit, jujube remains to be an underutilized fruit in the average Indian diet in comparison to costlier yet popular fruits such as mango, apple, and orange.
+This is mainly because the common consumer has no information about its health-promoting effects.(3)

 Names of Ber in different parts of India?

 In different parts of India, ber is famous in different names in different languages.

 |Languages||Commonly used names for describing ber (Indian jujube fruit)|

 |English||Indian jujubeFrench jujube|